 - Collaborate with faculty members of the UH Cancer Center, the Hawaii Cancer Consortium, other UH departments, and community-based health care providers on research projects, researcher training/mentoring, and other academic activities through innovative research and world-class cancer care.

-- Train and supervise PhD candidates and postdoctoral researchers.
+- Contributes to training and supervising PhD candidates and postdoctoral researchers.

 - Doctorate in biomedical sciences, chemistry, or related fields from a college or university of recognized standing;

 - Junior Researcher or postdoctoral experience, with an outstanding record of research achievements;

 - Ability to contribute to teaching;

 - Demonstrated initiative, interest in scientific work, and adaptability;